hyperledger/aries-rfcs/features/0019-encryption-envelope/README.md

 ## Summary

 There are two layers of messages that combine to enable **interoperable** self-sovereign agent-to-agent communication.
-At the highest level are [Agent Plaintext Messages](https://github.com/hyperledger/indy-hipe/tree/master/text/0026-agent-file-format#agent-plaintext-messages-ap) - messages sent between identities to accomplish some shared goal (e.g., establishing a connection, issuing a verifiable credential, sharing a chat).
-Agent Plaintext Messages are delivered via the second, lower layer of messaging - Wire.
-An [Agent Wire Message](https://github.com/hyperledger/indy-hipe/tree/master/text/0026-agent-file-format#agent-wire-messages-aw) is a wrapper (envelope) around a plaintext message to permit secure sending and routing.
-A plaintext message going from its sender to its receiver passes through many agents, and a wire message envelope is used for each hop of the journey.
+At the highest level are [DIDComm Plaintext Messages](../0044-didcomm-file-and-mime-types/README.md#didcomm-messages-dm) - messages sent between identities to accomplish some shared goal (e.g., establishing a connection, issuing a verifiable credential, sharing a chat).
+DIDComm Plaintext Messages are delivered via the second, lower layer of messaging - DIDComm Encrypted Envelopes.
+A [DIDComm Encrypted Envelope](../0044-didcomm-file-and-mime-types/README.md#didcomm-encrypted-envelope-dee) is a wrapper (envelope) around a plaintext message to permit secure sending and routing.
+A plaintext message going from its sender to its receiver passes through many agents, and an encryption envelope is used for each hop of the journey.

-This HIPE describes the wire format and the functions in Aries SDK that implement it.
+This RFC describes the DIDComm Encrypted Envelope format and the `pack()` and `unpack()` functions that implement this format.

 # Motivation

-Wire messages use a standard format built on [JSON Web Encryption - RFC 7516]( https://tools.ietf.org/html/rfc7516).
+Encryption envelopes use a standard format built on [JSON Web Encryption - RFC 7516]( https://tools.ietf.org/html/rfc7516).
 This format is not captive to Aries; it requires no special Aries worldview or Aries dependencies to implement.
 Rather, it is a general-purpose solution to the question of how to encrypt, decrypt, and route